48 hours in wintry Utrecht

 18:00 – Drop your bike back at Mother Goose

-After an active day out, it’s time to return your bike to Mother Goose, grab your stuff and Christmas presents and bid farewell to this urban gem.
+After an active day out, it’s time to return your bike to Mother Goose, grab your stuff and and bid farewell to this urban gem.

 18:30 – Dinner at Paloma